 Encryption: Password-Protected Archives

 Encryption Standards: AES-256 is widely regarded as one of the strongest encryption methods available.
 However, note that many built-in ZIP utilities (e.g., Microsoft Windows Compressed Folders) do not support AES encryption.
-For optimal compatibility, we recommend third-party tools such as 7-Zip.
+For optimal compatibility, we recommend third-party tools such as .

 Tool Compatibility: If your preferred archiver does not support AES-256, you may face difficulties accessing your backups.
 We advise testing your tools and, if necessary, switching to a recommended solution like 7-Zip.